Weekend Overnight Worker

 • Train new staff and field placement students as required.

-• Demonstrated exceptional level of interpersonal and youth service skills.
+• Demonstrated exceptional level of interpersonal, communication, youth service and

 • Knowledge of mental health issues, substance abuse and crisis intervention.

 • Ability to lead a shift and make appropriate decisions.

 • Ability to work in a team environment.